“I want to build an e-commerce store … but should I use Shopify or WordPress?”

 - Option d): Use it if you can cope without any fast-reacting customer support.

-About that last part.
-Right now, you might feel that customer support is not such a big deal.
+About that last part: Right now, you might feel that customer support is not such a big deal.
 But keep in mind that it’s your business we’re talking about here.
-For example, if something happens that causes your site to go down, not having it online for the whole day can and will mean a serious hit to your bottom line.
-And a lot of stress while we’re at it.
+For example, if something happens that causes your site to go down, not having it online for the whole day can and will mean a serious hit to your business income.
+Also, a lot of stress while we’re at it.

-Okay, so if the options above don’t satisfy your taste then I have an even shorter answer for you here.
+If the options above don’t satisfy your taste, we have an even shorter answer for you.

-Just keep in mind that it’s a huge huge oversimplification, and in many scenarios, you’re better off following one of the options above.
+Just keep in mind that it’s a huge oversimplification.
+In many scenarios, you’re better off following one of the options above.
 But if you want an uber-short answer then here it is:

 - If you have a WordPress website already, just install WooCommerce and launch an e-commerce store as an element of that existing website.

 - If you don’t have a website yet, launch your e-commerce store with Shopify.

 My motives for that matter are twofold: Saving both time and money.

 Quite simply – if you already have a WordPress website running, then it’s always going to be quicker and cheaper to just add an e-commerce component to that website instead of building something new.
 On the other hand, if you don’t have a website yet, then it’s quicker and easier to go the other route and launch an e-commerce store with a specialized platform like Shopify.
 That’s all!